 I hope you’ll check out his site…and, well, my books, too.
 Night’s Toothis only 99 cents, after all!

 We’ve just enough time before All Hallow’s Eve to explore spaces lost and forgotten, frightening and small.
 I’ll share a peculiar corner of Wisconsin before we run for the small spaces, where we must hope the smiling man of the mist will not find us….

 Sure, there’s some sweet Christmas music in there (Yay, more Alan Silvestri!) but also plenty of fantasy and adventure, too.
-It’s the sort of gathering that makes me eager to close my invites me to hide from my kids for a few minutes with headphones, a chance to close my eyes and explore the possibilities…
+It’s the sort of gathering that makes me eager to hide from my kids for a few minutes with headphones, a chance to close my eyes and explore the possibilities…

 …but which way do I go?

 It’s a crossroads moment, to be sure.
 Maybe I need to be like Anastasia, and wait for a sign, like a magically house-trained dog covered in Don Bluth cuteness.

 Whenever I feel tired of writing, this song makes me excited to get back into it again.
 There’s adventure in the mind, hidden deep in trees born of words and dreams.
 One just needs to take that first step in to see.